Dr. ŞEVKET PAMUK

 To a lesser extent the Ottomans also used mufawada partnership of the Hanefi school of Islam in which the partners were considered equals in terms of capital, effort, returns and liabilities.
 In the related musharaka or inan arrangement, the partners were free to invest different amounts and agree to share the returns and liabilities in unequal but prearranged amounts.

-Evidence from Islamic court records on commercial disputes and their resolution until the middle of the nineteenth century indicates that in Anatolia and Istanbul, at least, the Ottoman jurists were well informed about the teachings of medieval Muslim jurists and, in general, adhered closely to the classical Islamic principles in disputes arising from these partnerships.
+Evidence from Islamic court records on commercial disputes and their resolution until the middle of the nineteenth century indicates that in Anatolia and Istanbul , at least, the Ottoman jurists were well informed about the teachings of medieval Muslim jurists and, in general, adhered closely to the classical Islamic principles in disputes arising from these partnerships.
 On the whole evidence from hundreds of business partnerships indicates that classical Islamic partnership forms not only survived but were applied, with minor exceptions, true to their original forms until the nineteenth century.

-One important instrument in the finance of long-distance trade was the sufiaja, bill of exchange or letter of credit.
+One important instrument in the finance of long-distance trade was the sufiaja, a bill of exchange or letter of credit.
 The basic purpose of the sufiajas was to expedite long-distance payments or transfer of funds.
 In the Geniza documents of medieval Egypt the sufiajas consistently appeared as involving the repayment of exactly the same type of money to the issuing banker.
 They were as good as money; the bearer could fully expect to redeem his sufiaja for cash immediately upon arrival at his destination.
 The local judges (kadis) were actively involved in the enforcement of the sufiajas in their various forms.

 Another type of letter of credit was the hawala which was the assignation of a fund from a distant source of revenue by a written order.
 It was used in both state and private transactions to avoid the dangers and delays involved in the transportation of cash.